 The mower is much lower without a seat or an operator.
 This means the mower can go under trees and bushes - though this creates navigation and collision issues.

-An Arduino is used to just control the actuators for the control levers.
+Medulla: an Arduino is used to just control the actuators for the control levers.
 There are many reasons for this - if the main computer crashes, the Arduino can trip the emergency stop button and also bring the actuators to the stationary position.
 Also, the Raspberry Pi is very susceptible to crashing with unstable voltage supply, the Arduino is considerably more robust, but not sophisticated enough for the navigation and decision making.